The Inspiration behind Kimochis®

-Susan grew up in a community where a 15 year-old girl was killed by another teen girl.
-Bullying and social competition were parts of the tragic story.
+Susan grew up in a community where a 15-year old girl was killed by another teen girl, and bullying and social competition were part of the tragic story.

 So, Susan reached out to the magical communication expert who regularly visited her daughter’s elementary school, Ellen Pritchard Dodge.

 Susan Greenwood Schroeder

 Ellen Pritchard Dodge,